Former lakecity magician gets chance to fool Penn & Teller - BC Local News

-There was a certain tension in the air on the day former Williams Lake magician Clinton W. Gray stepped onto a Las Vegas stage to perform part of his comedy magic show — and it wasn’t only because magic legends Penn and Teller were keeping a close eye on him.
+There was a certain tension in the air on the day former Cariboo magician Clinton W. Gray stepped onto a Las Vegas stage to perform part of his comedy magic show — and it wasn’t only because magic legends Penn and Teller were keeping a close eye on him.

-Gray, who honed his craft in the Cariboo and is now living in Kamloops, will appear on the The CW Network TV show Penn & Teller: Fool Us on Monday, Aug.
+Gray, who honed his craft in Williams Lake and the Cariboo and is now living in Kamloops, will appear on the The CW Network TV show Penn & Teller: Fool Us on Monday, Aug.
 17 at 9 p.m.

 But his episode of the show was filmed in March, just one day after the World Health Organization had declared COVID-19 a worldwide pandemic.